How Long Does it Take RouteNote to Review?

 Understand that every company has multiple email addresses for different styles of communication.

-For example: when the RouteNote wants to collaborate with other company, they're going to be answering a different email than the support line.
+For example: when RouteNote wants to collaborate with another company, they're going to be answering a different email than the support line.

 If you wanna get swift information on your release, they need to message the correct email.